lbd1607/qrcodes/README.md

 In this guide, you'll learn how to use the `qrcode.react` generator to create QR codes from user input in a Blitz.js app by completing the following steps:

-1. Install the QR Code Generator
+1. Install the QR code generator
-1. Add the QR Code URL Field to the Prisma Model
+1. Add the QR code URL field to the Prisma model
-1. Configure Mutations
+1. Configure mutations
-1. Add the User Input to the Form
+1. Add the user input to the form
-1. Add the QR Code to the Rendering Page
+1. Add the QR code to the rendering page

 <br/>

 ## Requirements

 For this tutorial, we assume that you've already installed Blitz and created a project.
-To learn more about setting up a Blitz project, refer to the [Blitz.js Documentation](https://blitzjs.com/docs/getting-started).
+To learn more about setting up a Blitz project, refer to the [Blitz.js documentation](https://blitzjs.com/docs/getting-started).

 <br/>

-## Step 1: Install the QR Code Generator
+## Step 1: Install the QR code generator

 Go to your project folder and install `qrcode.react`: